wallace222/Game-Hub/README.md

 MVP #1

+The first game that I will get fully functional is tictactoe

 One fully functional game that can be navigated towards

 STRETCH #1

+The second game that I will get fully functional is wack a mole.
 A second game that is on display.

 FINAL STRETCH